-We may offer you the option to buy a TV Licence as an alternative to being reported for prosecution.
+We may offer you the option to buy a TV Licence as an alternative to prosecution.

-If we do, this will be confirmed in writing and you can then avoid being reported for prosecution if you either:
+If we do, this will be confirmed in writing and you can then avoid prosecution if you either:

 - Pay the licence fee in full, OR - Set up a payment scheme and pay the minimum amounts shown in the table below.